Heaven or Las Vegas (song): Background

 The song is built off a "simplistic" D-G-Cadd9 chord progression, which is ventured from during Guthrie's "soaring overdriven slide part."
 It contains "sparkling arpeggios" that emanate a "heavenly" aura, as its title would suggest.
 Popdust noted how the title juxtaposes "two places that really couldn't be any more different from each other."

-Commercial performance

-The track entered the US Billboard Alternative Songs chart in late November 1990, reaching a peak of No. 9 on the chart dated for the week of January 12, 1991.
-It was the third of three consecutive top ten hits on the chart for Cocteau Twins, and it would be their last single to earn a placement on the chart.
+The track was popular on US alternative radio stations and entered the US Billboard Alternative Songs chart in late November 1990, reaching a peak of No. 9 on the chart dated for the week of January 12, 1991.
+It was the third of three consecutive top ten hits on the Modern rock tracks for the band, and it would be their last song to earn a placement on the chart.

-The song was not released as a single in the band's native UK.

 Legacy

 Paste declared "Heaven or Las Vegas" as "the album’s literal and figurative centerpiece (and perhaps dream pop’s all-time pinnacle)", praising Fraser's vocal performance "atop guitars that gleam like diamonds, pianos that drip like water and a hefty whisper of a drum shuffle."
 Vice's James Greig described the song as "extremely accessible and probably the best place to start if you’re a complete novice to the band."
 The Guardian listed the song as one of the band's ten best, calling it "a lovely distillation of the Cocteaus’ knack for a slower but soaring singalong in the newer style, especially on the choruses and the conclusion."

 Canadian R&B singer The Weeknd named a song "Heaven or Las Vegas" on his Thursday mixtape, after previously sampling Cocteau Twins' "Cherry-Coloured Funk" on his song "The Knowing" from the House of Balloons mixtape.
 The Weeknd has said that "Cocteau Twins play such a huge role in my sound."
 In 2020, the song gained a resurgence in popularity thanks to the social media platform TikTok, as users use the song to soundtrack beauty tutorials or attempts to decipher Fraser's lyrics.